skits4107/DrStoneMod-1.20.1/README.md

 **Nitric Acid:**

-  - Nitric acid. doesnt do anything yet but will be used in the crafting of revival fluid. nitric acid is crafted from a glass bottle and guano in any slot of the crafting table.
+  - Nitric acid. doesnt usedto craft revival fluid. nitric acid is crafted from a glass bottle and guano in any slot of the crafting table.

 **Fermentation block**